-The 2018 cohort performed very well across all subject areas with top grades 9, 8, 7 and A*/A achieved by 61.2% of pupils and 96.7 % achieved grades 9 - 4 or A*-C. Results for mathematics were particularly strong.
+The 2018 Year 11 cohort performed very well across all subject areas with top grades 9, 8, 7 and A*/A achieved in 61.3% of entries, and 96.7 % at grades 9 - 4 or A*-C. Results for History and Modern Languages were particularly strong this year, with 85.2% achieving grades A* and A across six subjects.
 Three girls achieved marks that placed them in the top 1% of all results for Edexcel International GCSE Mathematics.
+24 out of the 64 girls (37.5%) achieved top grades in eight or more subjects - grades 9, 8 and 7 or their equivalent grades in letters, A*/A (in common with most independent schools, Queenswood has a mix of GCSEs graded in numbers as well as GCSEs and IGCSEs graded in letters).

 Commenting on the results, Principal, Jo Cameron said “Happy girls are successful girls.
 At Queenswood, we ensure that the girls are supported and cared for in all that they do, both with their academic studies and in all the co-curricular opportunities they enjoy.
 This all-round approach bears great fruit academically.
 I am delighted for our talented girls and their parents and I would like to pay tribute to our wonderful, committed staff in all they do to support them.”